stephenmcgurrin/Saved-Search-Deployment-Generator/README.md

 # NetSuite Script Formatter 🧾

 A simple Python GUI application that helps format NetSuite Saved Search scripts.
-Designed for consultants, developers, and NetSuite admins, this tool makes it easy to inject metadata like title, ID, and description, and generate properly structured `search.create` JavaScript code for use in SuiteScript.
+Designed for consultants, developers, and NetSuite admins, this tool makes it easy to generate a properly structured `search.create`.
 It is based on the wonderful work by Chidi Okwudire on his [NetSuite Insights Blog](https://netsuite.smash-ict.com/saved-search-deployment-failed-try-this-before-resorting-to-manual-deployment/)

 ## ✨ Features